Kaiser Permanente mental health strike erupts as 2,400 therapists protest AI-driven care concerns

 1

 .
-The therapists, including social workers and psychologists, provide mental health and addiction medicine treatment for an estimated 4.6 million patients across the San Francisco Bay Area, central valley and Sacramento regions
+The mental health strike centers on concerns over artificial intelligence and its potential to replace licensed therapists who currently provide mental health and addiction medicine treatment for an estimated 4.6 million patients across the San Francisco Bay Area, central valley and Sacramento regions

 1